 The spider plant, locally known as Saget or Saga, is also known by other names such as shona cabbage, african cabbage, spiderwisp, cat’s whiskers, chinsaga or stinkweed.
 The plant is actually a wild flower native to Africa whose leaves are used as vegetable, though their flowers happen to be edible too.2

 The plant yields prolifically and requires very little management.
 Nutritionally, the spider plant has been found to be a rich source of beta-carotene, folic acid, ascorbic acid and calcium.
-It’s also a good source of protein with the leaves being about 4% protein.2
+It’s also a good source of protein, with the leaves being about 4% protein.2

-The leaves have also been shown to have anti-oxidant properties that could be beneficial in treating inflammatory diseases.2,3 For this reason, it’s sometimes used as medicinal herb.
+The leaves have also been shown to have anti-oxidant properties that could be beneficial in treating inflammatory diseases.2,3 For this reason, it’s sometimes used as a medicinal herb.

 In some places it’s also dried first then ground and mixed into weaning foods for babies.3